is-the-biologist/QC_long_reads/README.md

 It is important to keep in mind that this QC analysis is not meant to provide a perfect model of all the aspects of the HiFi data and completely diagnose problems.
 Rather, it is meant to serve as a starting point for exploratory analysis of batch effects of HiFi (or really any genomic data).

 ## Parameters and modifications to consider:
 There are a few modifications that we may need to do to efficiently run on large samples.
 If storage of read length numpy files and I/O operations are too costly then we should modify the scripts to not save read lengths to disk or store to memory and use file streaming to generate a simplified histogram.
-Secondly,